-Volunteer in a northern hill tribe village; immerse yourself in elephant conservation learning; discover Thailand’s fascinating cities and culture; explore the incredible jungle, islands, and beaches; gain skills with lessons in Buddhist meditation, Thai cooking, Muay Thai, and rock climbing.
-Join us on a journey to the heart of Thailand for a life-altering summer abroad.
+We take you to the north where you take a deep dive into the hill-tribe culture and an elephant sanctuary for the beginning of the program and are rewarded with some of the most stunning beaches in the world for the final portion of the trip.
+Immerse yourself in elephant conservation learning; discover Thailand’s fascinating cities and culture; explore the incredible jungle, islands, and beaches; gain skills with lessons in Buddhist meditation, Thai cooking, Muay Thai and rock climbing.
+Join us on a journey to the heart of Thailand for a life-changing summer abroad!

 You will see a LOT of elephants around these parts.
 Fortunately, you will be staying at an ethical elephant conservation park that aims to solve some of the problems surrounding elephant exploitation in Thailand.
-Despite a ban on logging, elephant habitat is still being lost and as few as 500 wild elephants are left within Thailand and they are threatened.
+Despite a ban on logging, elephant habitat is still being lost and as few as 500 wild elephants are left within Thailand.
 Over 2,000 domestic elephants, trapped in the traditional elephant tourist industry, have a bleak future.
 You will be up close and personal with these kind and unforgettable animals, helping care for them and exploring the complex issue the animal conservation world is facing.

-We head into the country side and spend a few days working those arms; learning climbing and canyoning in a unique climbing landscape.
+We head into the countryside and spend a few days working those arms; learning climbing and canyoning in a unique climbing landscape.
 We will be camping in a small rural village and being exposed to the principles of permaculture concurrently.
-There’s a night market to check out when we have some spare time; but trust us you will be feeling ready for bed after the climbing sessions!
+There’s a night market to check out when we have some spare time, but trust us you will be feeling ready for bed after the climbing sessions!

-Changing gears, we take on a half day hike and a half day of reflection and insight at a peaceful Buddhist Meditation Retreat.
+Changing gears, we take on a half-day hike and a half-day of reflection and insight at a peaceful Buddhist Meditation Retreat.
 Khao Sok National Park is a remnant of the oldest and most diverse rainforest in the world, and is home to the largest flower in the world, a carnivorous species with a diameter measuring 2-3 feet!

-Railay is a peninsula on the mainland only accessible by boat, surrounded by stunning limestone cliffs, dense jungle and the clear emerald waters of the Andaman Sea.
+Railay is a peninsula on the mainland only accessible by boat, surrounded by stunning limestone cliffs, dense jungle, and the clear emerald waters of the Andaman Sea.
 This is a world-class area for rock climbing and snorkeling.
-These first glimpses of the islands around Railay are truly mind blowing.
+These first glimpses of the islands around Railay are truly mind-blowing.
 Get high with a bit of rock climbing before taking out a kayak to explore the islands.

 Your last days will be spent digesting your experiences and sharing your final days with your fellow participants.
 Celebrate all your accomplishments at the Final Dinner before packing your things and departing this fabulous country.
 Depart Bangkok for home having had an unforgettable month in the ‘land of smiles’.

-Note: Each week there will be some designated free time in a town or city so that you can catch up on email and laundry, relax and explore independently with others in the group.
+*Each week there will be some designated free time so that you can catch up on email, laundry, rest, and explore independently with others in the group.